Wilhelm August Rieder

-Wilhelm August Rieder (October 30, 1796 – September 8, 1880), was an Austrian painter and draughtsman.
+Wilhelm August Rieder (October 30, 1796 – September 8, 1880) was an Austrian painter and draftsman.

 Rieder was born in Oberdöbling, the son of the composer Ambros Rieder (1771–1855).
 He studied at the Academy of Fine Arts Vienna, where he first met and befriended Franz Schubert.
-Schubert's brother Ferdinand Schubert described Rieder's brother Johann as 'my only true friend' in a letter to Schubert on 3rd July 1824.
-Rieder's aquarell of Schubert from 1825 was supposedly started when Rieder sheltered from a rainstorm in Schubert's lodgings at the Fruhwirth-Haus (Technikerstrasse 9).
-Schubert's friends thought it was a very good likeness: Leopold von Sonnleithner called it 'the most like him', whilst Josef von Spaun called it 'an extraordinarily good likeness'.
+Schubert's brother Ferdinand Schubert described Rieder's brother Johann as "my only true friend" in a letter to Schubert on July 3, 1824.
+Rieder's watercolor of Schubert from 1825 was supposedly started when Rieder sheltered from a rainstorm in Schubert's lodgings at the Fruhwirth-Haus (Technikerstrasse 9).
+Schubert's friends thought it was a very good likeness: Leopold von Sonnleithner called it "the most like him", whilst Josef von Spaun called it "an extraordinarily good likeness".